CDCgov/data-exchange-upload/upload-server/readme.md

         client_secret: $AZURE_CLIENT_SECRET
 ```

-*Note that you can substiture environment variables using the `$` notation.
-This is so you can keep secrets like service principle credentials or SAS tokens out of this configuration file.*
+*Note that environment variables can be substituted using the `$` notation.
+This facilitates keeping secrets like service principle credentials or SAS tokens out of this configuration file.*

 #### AWS S3 bucket target

 Create an AWS [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) or get the values from an existing S3 bucket.

 Then, set the access credentials and endpoint for the bucket in the following way:

 *configs/local/delivery.yml*: